simonneutert/reddit-api-image-getter/Readme.md

 // See what each RedditImageEntry does in
 // lib/classes/RedditImageEntry.js and lib/classes/RedditEntry.js
 //
+// get the top images of a subreddit: using
+// getTopImagesOfSubReddit(subreddit = 'ProgrammerHumor')
+//
 redditImageGetter.getHotImagesOfSubReddit('ProgrammerHumor').
 then(function (result) {
   for (imageEntry of result) {